GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/README.md

 A Cloud Run Function with an HTTP REST api has already been deployed for you.
 You will need the URL of this endpoint.
 This can be found in the [Google Cloud Console](https://console.cloud.google.com/).

-You will need to create an **OpenAPI** tool to make the call to this endpoint.
+You will need to create an **OpenAPI** Tool to make the call to this endpoint.

 You will need a YAML scheme for this tool.
 We have provided the YAML for you below.